vstadnichuk/JuBiC/docs/src/solvers/mip.md

 # Mixed Integer Program (MIP) Solver

 The Mixed Integer Program (MIP) solver provides an interface for solving bilevel problems by reformulating them as a single-level mixed-integer program.
-This procedure must be performed explicitly by the user.
+The user must perform this procedure explicitly.
+It provides a wrapper for passing a single-level MIP problem to JuBiC, which is especially useful if you want to benchmark other methods against an MIP solver.

 ## Master Type